lvapeab/sentence-selectioNN/README.md

 ```
 Peris Á., Chinea-Rios M., Casacuberta F.
 Neural Networks Classifier for Data Selection in Statistical Machine Translation.
-In Proceedings of EAMT, IN PRESS.
+In  The Prague Bulletin of Mathematical Linguistics No. 108, pp. 283–294.
 2017.
 ```